addff/2310-ITT440/10% Individual Assignment/BALQIS AINI CS255/README.md

 [![Video Thumbnail](https://github.com/addff/2310-ITT440/blob/main/assets/146956790/ba0a0940-0670-4ba1-88e9-c815b8976d45)](https://drive.google.com/file/d/1cWNDqtSSN67kt1H0KSfzstlBJL7UBEqo/view?usp=sharing)

-#### Library: zeroMQ
+#### Library: ZeroMQ
 ![download](https://github.com/addff/2310-ITT440/assets/146956790/8d8c6658-4eca-46bd-98e8-dd37d9507415)

 ZeroMQ, often known as ZMQ, is a high-performance messaging library tailored for building scalable, distributed, and asynchronous applications.
 It offers a wide array of communication patterns, including publish-subscribe and request-reply, making it suitable for various use cases.
 Lightweight and language-agnostic, ZeroMQ is implemented in multiple programming languages, and in Python, the pyzmq library facilitates its integration.
 It is commonly utilized in distributed systems, microservices, and parallel computing applications where low-latency, high-performance messaging is essential for seamless communication between system components.

-Reason to use:
+###### Significance Of ZeroMQ :
+ZeroMQ is a high-performance asynchronous messaging library and framework.
+Its significance can be summarized as follows:

+1) Messaging and Communication
-ZeroMQ is a library for building distributed and scalable messaging systems.
-It uses sockets for communication.
-Here's a basic example of how to use ZeroMQ for basic communication between a publisher and a subscriber.
+   - ZeroMQ is used for building distributed and networked applications that require efficient, asynchronous communication between components.

-How to use:
+2) Scalability
+   - It is designed to handle various messaging patterns, making it suitable for small-scale applications to large-scale distributed systems.
+3) Language Agnostic
+   - ZeroMQ supports multiple programming languages, making it a versatile choice for building cross-language and cross-platform communication systems.
+4) Reliability
+   - It provides features like message queuing, load balancing, and fault tolerance, making it a robust choice for building resilient distributed systems.

+###### Demonstration Of ZeroMQ :